felmoltor/DNSBruteForcer/README.md

 Usage: ./dnsbrute.rb [OPTIONS]
-    -d, --domain DOMAIN              Domain to explore for robots.txt (This option needs program 'theharvester' in your PATH) -D, --dictionary FILE            Dicionary file containing the list of subdomains to check -o, --output [OFILE]             Save the summary of the execution to this CSV file -h, --help                       Help screen
+    -d, --domain DOMAIN              Domain to explore for robots.txt (This option needs program 'theharvester' in your PATH) -D, --dictionary FILE            Dicionary file containing the list of subdomains to check -f, --force-dns [DNS]            Force the enumeration against this DNS instead of the authoritative ones -o, --output [OFILE]             Save the summary of the execution to this CSV file -h, --help                       Help screen
 ```